 Future Brief #1- The history of communication by and about development cooperation

 This Future Brief takes both a historical and cultural approach.
 We will demonstrate how communication by and about development cooperation and humanitarian aid is part and parcel of the unequal power relations established by colonialism and development.
-In doing so, this brief discusses the history and the current debate on humanitarian communication in order to understand the present and move ahead towards a future with more ethical, sensitive and inclusive communication.
+In doing so, this brief discusses the history and the current debate on humanitarian communication in order to understand the present and move ahead towards a future with more ethical, inclusive and equitable communication.
 It looks into language, meaning and power, the imagery debate, communication codes, stereotypes and provides a wide range of resources.

 Language is part of a cycle that retains and reinforces historically rooted unequal power relations, which are often expressed and reinforced in colonialist, racist, sexist and other forms of oppressive practices.